ZoneAlarm: Technical description

 In ZoneAlarm, program access is controlled by way of "zones", into which all network connections are divided.
 The "trusted zone" which generally includes the user's local area network can share resources such as files and printers.
 The "Internet zone" includes everything without the trusted zone.
 The user can grant permissions (trusted zone client, trusted zone server, Internet zone client, Internet zone server) to programs before they attempt to access the Internet (e.g. before the first use) or ZoneAlarm will ask the user to grant permissions on the first access attempt.

 "True Vector Internet Monitor", also known as "TrueVector Security Engine", is a Windows service that is the core of ZoneAlarm.
 In the processes list its Image Name is "vsmon.exe".
 This monitors internet traffic and generates alerts for disallowed access.
 "Operating System Firewall" (OSFirewall) monitors programs and generates alerts when they perform suspicious behaviors.
 The OSFirewall is useful in preventing rootkits and other spyware.
 "SmartDefense Advisor" is the name ZoneAlarm give to a service available in all versions that helps the user with certain types of alert, using a database of trusted program signatures to provide the user with advice on allowing or denying Internet access in response to program requests.

 The current free version of Zonealarm has an ad for the paid version that pops up every time you turn on your computer after a short delay.

-Awards and certifications
+Reception

+ZDNet reviewed version 2.1.25 and gave it a score of five out of five.
+They wrote: "ZoneAlarm is an easy-to-use Internet security utility that sets up a personal firewall that's particularly well suited to DSL and cable modem users."

 Both the free and Pro editions of ZoneAlarm Firewall were designated as PCMags Editor's Choice in 2017.